sunluelectric/smart-home/README.md

 ## Architecture Design

-There are mainly 3 components within the scope of the project, namely the IoT devices, the local system which provides local services, storage and LAN, and the cloud infrastructure which provides remote access, data display and analysis, and data archive.
+There are mainly 3 components under the scope of the project, namely the IoT devices, the (local) server, and the cloud platform.

+The IoT devices collect measurements such as temperature, humidity, illumination and images, and subsequently upload them to the server.
+Some of them also provides HMI to the residents.

+The server hosts a smart home management system that provides data acquisition, database and network-attached storage services.
+A graphical interface running on a webpage is developed in the server, which can be accessed using a browser from the LAN.

+The server is configured as a gateway to the Amazon Web Services cloud platform.
+The cloud platform archives the data generated from the smart home and provides remote access to the smart home management system.

 ### General Architecture Design